The Glaze is Lava

 AVAILABLE FEBRUARY 15th

 Have you seen those volcanic, puffy, crater textures like lava rock, coral, or tiny meteorites?

 Many of these effects come from one simple additive: silicon carbide (SiC).
 In this short 5-6 hour course, we focus on the lava glaze (also called magma/crater/volcanic).

-It’s not just one glaze: it’s a method for discovering hundreds of unique, repeatable ceramic textures through smart experimentation.
+It’s not just one glaze.
+It’s a method for discovering hundreds of unique, repeatable ceramic textures through smart experimentation.

 If you have ever done a course or a workshop with me, email me at maria@loramceramics.com for an additional discount.